 The answer is: Yes!
 They can.

-Now that you got an idea of the basic principle of how batteries store electricity, you can better understand how they store solar energy.
+Now that you have an idea of the basic principle of how batteries store electricity, you can better understand how they store solar energy.

 Once the radiation from the sunlight hits solar panels, photons release electrons.
 This makes DC current flow through solar cells.
 These electrons are then collected by the bus bars in the panels and sent through electrical wires into the charge controller.